ZacharyHRQ/ETI-Assignment/README.md

 - Trips service - 5002

 - Reactjs Frontend - 3000
+- MySQL database - 3306

 ### How to run

 Before running the services do remember to run the runDB.sql sql script located in sql folder to load database.
+For each service, you would need to change into the respective directory from this project folder.

 #### Run Passenger service on Port 5000